-Development plan
+Development plan - strategic policies

-- 1.6 Currently, the development plan for the Middleton St George Neighbourhood Plan area consists of the Darlington Core Strategy (2011) and the saved policies of the Darlington Local Plan (1997).
-Darlington Borough Council are currently preparing a new local plan that will replace the existing policies.
-This has now been submitted for examination. - 1.7 The Middleton St George Neighbourhood Plan ('the plan') has been informed by both the adopted and emerging planning policies and their evidence base.
+- 1.6 The strategic policies of the development plan for Darlington are included within the Darlington Local Plan 2016-2036 which was adopted in February 2022 (available at https://microsites.darlington.gov.uk/local-plan/). - 1.7 The Middleton St George Neighbourhood Plan ('the plan') has been informed by both the adopted Darlington Local Plan 2016-2036 and associated evidence base.